sf-wdi-25/notes/week-07-rails/day-04-rails/dusk-views/README.md

 - Describe how layouts, templates & views work together
 - Use partials for static content and rendering dynamic content
-- Be familiar with several basic view helper methods
+- Use link_to
-- Be familiar with rails form helpers
+- Work with rails form helpers

 # Layouts and Partials